 5.2.
 10-20-life law – PC 12022.53

-Per Penal Code 12022.53, the 10-20-life law applies when people commit a felony and use a gun in the commission of that crime.
+Per Penal Code 12022.53, the 10-20-life law applies when you commit a felony and use a gun in the commission of that crime.

-As with the street gang enhancement, a defendant could face a life prison term under this law.
-The term is imposed if a defendant kills or seriously injures another person with a gun while committing a felony.
+As with the street gang enhancement, you could face a life prison term under this law.
+The term is imposed if you kill or seriously injure another person with a gun while committing a felony.

 5.3.
 Great bodily injury enhancement – PC 12022.7

 Under Penal Code 12022.7, the great bodily injury enhancement applies when you inflict significant or substantial injury on a victim in the commission of a felony.

 The maximum enhancement that can get imposed under this law is six years in prison.
 As with the gang-related enhancement under PC 186.22, you serve the extra prison time under this law immediately after the sentence for the underlying felony.

 For information about gang violence prevention, refer to the following: